magpylib/magpylib/docs/examples/examples_15_animation.md

 (examples-animation)=

-# Animate paths
+# Graphics - Animate paths

-With the Plotly backend, paths can automatically be animated with `show(animation=True)`.
+With some backends, paths can automatically be animated with `show(animation=True)`.
 Animations can be fine-tuned with the following properties:

 1. `animation_time` (default=3), must be a positive number that gives the animation time in seconds.
 2. `animation_slider` (default=`True`), is boolean and sets if a slider should be displayed in addition.